Battle of France: German invasion of Poland

 In 1939, the United Kingdom and France offered military support to Poland in the likely case of a German invasion.
 At dawn on 1 September 1939, the German invasion of Poland began.
 France and the United Kingdom declared war on 3 September, after an ultimatum for German forces to immediately withdraw from Poland was not answered.
 Australia and New Zealand also declared war on 3 September, South Africa on 6 September and Canada on 10 September.
 While British and French commitments to Poland were met politically, the Allies failed to fulfil their military obligations to Poland, later called the Western betrayal by the Poles.
 The possibility of Soviet assistance to Poland had ended with the Munich Agreement of 1938, after which the Soviet Union and Germany eventually negotiated the Molotov–Ribbentrop Pact, which included an agreement to partition Poland.
-The Allies settled on a long-war strategy in which they would complete the rearmament plans of the 1930s while fighting a defensive land war against Germany and weakening its war economy with a trade blockade, ready for an eventual invasion of Germany.
+The Allies settled on a long-war strategy in which they would accelerate the rearmament plans of the 1930s while fighting a defensive land war against Germany and weakening its war economy with a trade blockade, until they were ready for an eventual invasion of Germany, in 1941 or 1942 after a superior number of armoured units would have been raised.